 Here’s a question for you: Is it better to have a large audience that doesn’t book?
 Or a small audience that books you every month?
 Obviously, the answer is a smaller audience that is engaged and books!

 So by marketing to your target market (and ideal client!) you will be able to communicate clearly and capture their attention.
-Inside The Creative VA Masterclass, we have a whole module on your ideal client – because I believe it is SO IMPORTANT and a key to a successful Creative VA Business!
+Inside The Creative VA School, we have a whole module on your ideal client – because I believe it is SO IMPORTANT and a key to a successful Creative VA Business!